 - The point allows the dart to penetrate and stick into the darts board.

-- The barrel is the main section of the dart; barrels are available in many different shapes, grips and weights.
+- The barrel is the main dart section; barrels are available in many different shapes, grips and weights.

-Darts are supplied with 32-34mm points some players prefer longer points of 41mm which can allow for tighter grouping of darts and depth into the board.
+Darts are supplied with 32-34mm points.
+However, some players prefer longer points of 41mm, allowing for tighter grouping of darts and depth into the board.

-Titanium Nitride and rainbow points both have a PVD finish which gives you better board penetration and retention, the rainbow points are very colourful and look very impressive in flight.
+Titanium Nitride and rainbow points have a PVD finish, giving you better board penetration and retention.
+The rainbow points are very colourful and look very impressive in flight.

-Red Dragon Darts are available various weights from 10 grams all the way up to 48 grams.
-The most common dart weights are 22, 24 and 26 grams, these are rated as
+Red Dragon Darts are available in various weights from 10 grams to 48 grams.
+The most common dart weights are 22, 24 and 26 grams.
+These are rated as

 - No 1, 22 grams